Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 Introduction to Genetics – Similarities and Differences between Family Members

-Students learn that different versions of a gene give the instructions for making different versions of a protein which can result in different characteristics.
-Next, students review how genes are transmitted from parents to offspring through the processes of meiosis and fertilization.
-Then, students analyze several examples that illustrate how inheritance of genes can result in family resemblance and/or differences.
+In this analysis and discussion activity, students learn that different versions of a gene give the instructions for making different versions of a protein which can result in different characteristics.

 Concepts covered include Punnett squares, dominant and recessive alleles, incomplete dominance, and polygenic inheritance.